 Address: Areas of Supyo-Ro 28-Gil, Jongno-gu, Seoul

 Access: Alight at Jongno 3(sam)-ga Station via Seoul Subway Line 5, 300m walk along Donghwamun-Ro 11-Gil Street from Exit 4.

 Image Credit: sonharam0 from Pixabay

-The weeping willow and the 400-years old Zelkova trees will add the rustic feel to your photos.
-With the scenic view of landscape surrounded by water and lotus field, there are endless backdrops here.
-Don't forget to visit the Semiwon garden, a traditional Korean garden style which housed almost 50 kinds of lotus flowers and 60 other water plants.
+The weeping willow and the 400-years old Zelkova trees will add a rustic feel to your photos.
+With the scenic view of the landscape surrounded by water and a lotus field, there are endless backdrops here.
+Don't forget to visit the Semiwon garden, a traditional Korean garden style that housed almost 50 kinds of lotus flowers and 60 other water plants.